Mt. Lebanon, Pennsylvania: Government and politics

 The Mt.
 Lebanon government takes the form of a commission, made up of 5 commissioners - one from each of Mt.
 Lebanon's 5 wards.

 Education

-The district has seven elementary schools: Foster Elementary School, Hoover Elementary School, Howe Elementary School, Jefferson Elementary School, Lincoln Elementary School, Markham Elementary School, and Washington Elementary School.
-The two middle schools are Jefferson Middle School and Andrew W. Mellon Middle School.
-There is one high school: Mt.
+The Mt.
+Lebanon School District has seven elementary schools, two middle schools and one high school: Mt.
 Lebanon High School.

-The district has won multiple National Blue Ribbon School awards.
-The high school was rated as one of the Top 500 high schools in the United States by Newsweek in 2000 and 1st in Western Pennsylvania by the Pittsburgh Business Times in 2005.
+The Mt.
+Lebanon School District is a walking school district, meaning there is no provided school bus transportation to schools for students.

 Keystone Oaks High School is physically located in Mt.
-Lebanon but serving the adjacent communities of Greentree, Dormont and Castle Shannon.
-Seton-La Salle Catholic High School, and the St. Bernard school, both Diocese of Pittsburgh schools, are also in Mt.
+Lebanon but serves the adjacent communities of Greentree, Dormont and Castle Shannon.
+Seton-La Salle Catholic High School, the South Hills Catholic Academy, and Ave Maria Academy are prominent Pittsburgh Diocese Catholic schools located in Mt.
 Lebanon.

 The Mt.
 Lebanon Public Library, founded in 1932, is funded almost entirely by the municipality and county.
-Its home is a $4.2 million building, with shelves for 140,000 books, seats for 165 persons, and more than 50 public computers.
-When the building opened in 1997, it won an architectural design award and was featured in the architectural issue of Library Journal.
+It houses over 140,000 books, seats for 165 persons, and more than 50 public computers.